Goathemode/DSBA-CPP-2024-Project/README.md

 + The app must use the K Means clustering algorithm to divide the dataset into the chosen number of clusters.
 + Error handling features are necessary in case of inputs or unexpected situations.
 + Implement the K-Means clustering algorithm in a separate function.
 The algorithm typically involves initializing cluster centroids, assigning data points to clusters based on proximity to centroids, updating centroids, and iterating until convergence.
++ Implement functionality to save the clustering results and analysis reports to files for future reference.
++ Test the application with sample datasets to ensure that the K-Means algorithm works correctly and the visualization accurately represents the clustering results.
 + For user guidance, instructions on using and interpreting results should be included in the documented app.
 ## Interface of the project
 + The application should have a user interface that allows users to easily upload and view datasets, specify the number of clusters they want the K Means algorithm to find, and customize K Means algorithm parameters such as the number of iterations and convergence threshold.